ChetanPatil28/Pytorch_In_and_Out/README.md

 # Pytorch_In_and_Out

-This repository is for my learning purpose.
+This repository is for my learning purpose only.
 It exploits basic things in Pytorch such as
 1. What's a Tensor.grad_fn() do ?,
 2. How to print the various modules inside a parent model ?
 3. How to set a particular layer's or a whole set of layers' weights or bias to a particular number or to a particular distribution ?